haramrit09k/logscribe-mcp/README.md

 - "Read the last 5 lines from error.log"
 - "Search for 'ERROR' in app.log"
 - "Show me all ERROR entries in app.log"
+- "Search for 'PaymentService' across all my logs"
+- "Generate a summary of app.log"

 ## Error Handling